 There are also no manual exposure settings in the app.
 Here you will only have the possibility of compensating the exposure by having access to an EV type slider.
 The histogram and lines to help you frame are available in the application.
 We don’t expect as much flexibility here in terms of camera settings as on the Mavic Air, Zoom and Pro .

-It should be remembered that the Mavic Mini costs a third of the price of a Mavic 2 Pro and almost half the price of the Mavic Air.
+Let’s keep in mind that the Mavic Mini costs a third of the price of a Mavic 2 Pro and almost half the price of the Mavic Air.

 In this context, it’s a surprisingly powerful camera drone in our opinion and much more practical due to its impressive portability/autonomy combo.